feabhas/docker-host/README.md

 `feabhas/docker-projects:latest`.
 This container is configured with a toolchain for building Feabhas embedded training projects including:

-   * Host based GCC 11.2 and GDB
+   * Host based GCC and GDB
-   * Build tools GNU Make and CMake 2.23
+   * Build tools GNU Make, Ninja and CMake

-The container is about 2GB and will take a noticeable amount of time to download.
+The container is about 3GB and will take a noticeable amount of time to download.

 VS Code will connect to the remote container as user `feabhas` (password